eosti/color-filter-sds/README.md

 # color-filter-sds
-A collection of spectral distribution (SD) datasets for lighting color filters.
+A collection of data for lighting color filters.

-I couldn't find a easy-to-use dataset of filters, so I compiled one myself!
-For now, the dataset exists in `data/filters.json`, but I plan to eventually make other ways of accessing the data such as a Python library.
+# Usage
+The complete dataset exists in `dataset/filters.json`.
+For usage with other programs, the `json_schema.json` contains an annotated description of how the dataset is organized.

 There also exists a nicer-for-humans XLSX file at `data/filters.xlsx` with the following limitations: